briandrum/codes.forchagrin.com/_chapters/chapter-733-public-dances-and-dance-halls.md

 or dance halls.
 Any permit or license issued under the terms of this chapter may be revoked by the Mayor for violation of this section, after giving all parties an opportunity to be heard.
-The decision of the Mayor may be appealed to Council, provided such appeal is perfected within ten days of the Mayor’s decision.
+The decision of the Mayor may be appealed to Council, provided such appeal is perfected within ten days of the Mayor's decision.
 The decision of Council shall be final.

 ## 733.06   Police attendance at dances; costs